CS 480: Computers and Society

 - 50% quantitative: Did you satisfy the parameters of the

 assignment?
-For example, is your essay the correct length?
+For example, is your blog posting the correct length?
 Did you

 discuss all required topics?